RPT-As its wealth fund goes green, Norway's firms struggle to keep up

 The world’s biggest sovereign wealth fund, which is barred by the Norwegian government from investing at home, wants the 9,100 companies in which it holds stakes to submit data on issues such as water use and climate effects to London-based non-profit group CDP, formerly the Carbon Disclosure Project.

-On climate change reporting, including tracking greenhouse gas emissions, Statoil got a strong“A“.
+On climate change reporting, including tracking greenhouse gas emissions, Statoil got a strong “A minus”.

 “It’s not our responsibility” to ensure that Norwegian firms comply, central bank governor Oeystein Olsen told Reuters when asked if Oslo was pressing higher standards abroad than at home.
 The wealth fund is managed by a unit of the central bank.